izihawa/summa/docs/core/architecture.md

 #### File

-`File` engine is a main engine for creating persistent search.
+Main engine for creating persistent search index.

 #### IPFS

-`IPFS` engine stores index data in Iroh Store and serves queries directly from the store.
+Stores index data in Iroh Store and serves queries directly from the store.
 It eliminates duplication of files for indices that are using both for serving queries and replication.
 Keeping files in Iroh Store adds an intermediate layer for reading, so you should enable cache for alleviation IO penalty.